M Catherine Schaefer, CNM, ND

 After twenty-two years attending births in homes and birth centers and catching over a thousand babies, Catherine returned to school once again to broaden her scope of midwifery.
 She was honored to be selected into the graduate entry midwifery program at Oregon Health and Sciences University.
 While continuing her home birth practice, A Gentle Beginning, she revisited her role as a midwifery student, receiving her masters in nursing, CNM certification and Nurse Midwife/Nurse Practitioner license in Oregon and Washington in 2005.
 While the hospital experience of birthing taught her much, Catherine has never swayed in her belief that natural birth in an out of hospital setting provides the greatest possibility for optimal birth experiences.

 Catherine has four children, all now grown and off exploring the world.
-She feels blessed to have been able to birth them all at home with the third as a water birth.
+She feels blessed to have been able to birth them all at home.
 She lives with her husband, three dogs and many animals on a farm where her husband is responsible for a small private school.
 When she is not catching babies she enjoys being with her family, digging in her flower garden and working with her hands.
 She has a deep passion for assisting couples to begin and continue their lives together as parents and in helping them understand how to raise great people.
 It is with her family’s love and support that she is able to continue the art of midwifery and Naturopathic medicine.

 My training as Nurse Midwife and Naturopathic Physician gives me a foot in both worlds with a willingness to find a balance to serve your needs and a grace to move easily between the two.
 What I understand is that birth usually unfolds in a natural rhythm unique to each woman but can occasionally present unexpected surprises when intervention is needed and appropriate.
 My experience and training allows me to be prepared for those situations.
 At the same time, my perspective is always balanced by my trust in the birth process and understanding that whatever is needed can be greeted with respect and awe.